joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-objects.md

 object, call the `isDefaultPrevented()` method, which returns a value of `true` if the method has already been called and `false` otherwise.

-The `preventDefault()` method will work only if the event’s default behavior can be cancelled.
+The `preventDefault()` method will work only if the event's default behavior can be cancelled.
 You can check whether this is the case by referring to the API documentation for that event type, or by using ActionScript to examine the `cancelable` property of the event object.